|

-Umbrellas are used as shields from pepper spray and
+Umbrellas are used as shields from pepper spray and have become a symbol of the pro-democracy movement |

 Over the past few days, Jeff and I have heard from many of our friends and family, asking if we are safe given the pro-democracy protests going on in Hong Kong.
 We are grateful for the concern expressed and happy to report that we are safe and relatively unaffected by the events.
 Today is National Day, a public holiday to celebrate the 1949 founding of the People's Republic of China (PRC).
 Despite the day off work, National Day doesn't seem like a particularly joyous occasion for most Hongkongers.